adrianba/webstandards/HTML-innovation-vs-maintenance.md

 ### Incubating new ideas

-How to incubate new ideas with the lowest friction possible while we figure out if they are good ideas and if they have support from the broader community.
+We want to incubate new ideas with the lowest friction possible while we figure out if they are good ideas and if they have support from the broader community.
 We want to have these discussions with a well understood contribution license so that we can take the good ideas forward onto the Recommendation track.

 There appears to be strong consensus for the creation of the Web Platform Incubator Community Group to address this issue for new features.
 We have a few process issues to resolve but we are in good shape here.

 ### Making faster progress on stabilising specifications

-How to make faster progress on getting standards stabilised and to Recommendation status.
+We want to make faster progress on getting standards stabilised and to Recommendation status.
 Today we have many specifications languishing in LC/CR stage because we have some tests in a test suite for which we don’t have two passes.
 This isn’t preventing web developers from using the features but it is blocking progress on specifications.

 We clearly need to get the balance right here.
 We don’t want to standardise something where the specification isn’t complete enough to accomplish interoperability.
 We do not want to postpone interoperability on new features until we see problems in the field.
 On the other hand, if multiple browsers have broadly implemented these features and they are in use on many web sites without a large number of reported problems then we shouldn’t block progress of the specification.